Ghini/ghini.desktop/doc/ghini-family.rst

          and your computer.
 Just make sure both your phone and computer are connected, and read further.
 In most cases, it will just work.

-         More info: your local IP address setting is something starting with ``192.168.`` or ``10.``.
+         More info: your local IP address setting is something starting with ``192.168.`` followed by two more numbers between 0 and 255, or maybe ``10.`` followed by three more such numbers, or still ``172.`` followed by a number in the range 16 to 31, and again two more numbers between 0 and 255.
 Check your phone IP address in :menuselection:`Settings --> About device --> Status`, no more to make sure that both addresses belong to the same segment, roughly true if the first three of those four numbers are equal.

          Beware: there's routers which will not let you talk from one system to the other, or